Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/python/index.md

 #### Configure batching behavior

 To support high performance environments, the SDK sends events in batches.
 Every event logged by `track` method is queued in memory.
 Events are flushed in batch in background.
 You can customize batch behavior with `flush_queue_size` and `flush_interval_millis`.
 By default, the SDK is in regular mode with `serverUrl` to `https://api2.amplitude.com/2/httpapi`.
-For customers who want to send large batches of data at a time, switch to batch mode by setting `use_batch` to `true`.
+For customers who want to send large batches of data at a time, switch to batch mode by setting `use_batch` to `true`to set setServerUrl to batch event upload API `https://api2.amplitude.com/batch`.
 Both the regular mode and the batch mode use the same flush queue size and flush intervals.

 ```Python
 from amplitude import Amplitude